Petotae/Knower/README.md

 # Knower

-Use "Knower" for MacOS and Linux machines, use "KnowerWin" for Windows
+Journal app for MacOS, Linux, and Windows

-Click on "View code" to download
+Click on "View code" to view the source code